KadonDEngle/corpcomment-app/README.md

-# Basic Corporate Comment App
+# Project Web App - Corp Comment

 ## Description
 This project is a basic web application developed as a part of a course from [Bytegrad](http://bytegrad.com).
 The primary goal of this project is to help sharpen fundamental JavaScript skills.
 The app allows users to submit feedback for corporations.